 Ryder is the first UK architectural practice to be honoured with the silver prize.

-Managing partner, Mark Thompson, and associate project manager, David Stabler were delighted to accept the award on the practice’s behalf at the ceremony held at Jesmond Dene House.
+Mark Thompson, managing partner, and David Stabler, associate project director, were delighted to accept the award on the practice’s behalf at the ceremony held at Jesmond Dene House.